leapwallet/cosmos-node-setup/docs/observability.md

 This optional but recommended section explains how to set up monitoring and alerting.
 We explain it by using Prometheus, connecting Prometheus to Grafana Cloud, and using PANIC.
 Of course, you can run Grafana yourself, use an external Prometheus server, use [Tenderduty](https://github.com/blockpane/tenderduty), etc. instead.
 It's assumed that you've followed the [URL Setup](url-setup.md) doc because this doc assumes URLs that look like https://rpc-node-1.osmosis-1.example.com/blockchain-node.

+## First Time

+Only follow this section if you're setting up the monitor for the first time.

 1. Sign up for [Grafana Cloud](https://grafana.com/auth/sign-up/create-user).
 2. On your Grafana Cloud instance, create an [API key](https://grafana.com/docs/grafana-cloud/reference/create-api-key/)s for the Prometheus integration with the **Role** set to **MetricsPublisher**.
 Note down the URL, username, and password for use later on.
 3. Install Prometheus: